Technius/soltype-artifact-public/README.md

    contract source code, where each comment is prefixed by `EVAL: `.
 4. Using the contract invariants in `output/$NAME/auto.log` (or a stronger one that you can determine yourself), run Solid in SemiSolid mode on each contract.
+Make sure that the query timeout is set to the same value used in `run_benchmarks.sh`.
 Verify claim 3 by comparing the results to `output/$NAME/semi-true.log`.

 ## Additional information

-> Why is the running time different from those in the provided log files?
-Or why
+> On running time
-> might it take so long?

 Most of the running time is spent invoking the CHC solver.
 The running time of the tool (and therefore the results) may vary greatly depending on operating system and CPU.
 You may need to adjust the `QUERY_TIMEOUT` variable in `run_benchmarks.sh`, where the timeout is in milliseconds.
-We recommend that the reviewers experiment with both lower and higher timeouts.
+We recommend that the reviewers experiment with timeouts of `1000`, `5000`, and `10000` (default).

+For comparison, the experiments in the paper were conducted with an AMD Ryzen 9 5900X CPU and 32GB of RAM with a `QUERY_TIMEOUT` of 10000 ms.

 > ```
 > solid: solc: createProcess: runInteractiveProcess: exec: does not exist (No such file or directory)